-While the Commission is the principal competition authority responsible for enforcing the Ordinance, it has concurrent jurisdiction with the CA in respect of the anti-competitive conduct of certain undertakings operating in the telecommunications and broadcasting sectors.
-Unless stated otherwise, where a matter relates to conduct falling within this concurrent jurisdiction, references in this Guideline to the Commission also apply to the CA.
+While the Commission is the principal competition authority responsible for enforcing the Ordinance, it has concurrent jurisdiction with the CA in respect of the anticompetitive conduct of certain undertakings operating in the telecommunications and broadcasting sectors.
+Unless stated otherwise, so far as a matter relates to conduct falling within this concurrent jurisdiction, references in this Guideline to the Commission are to be read as applying also to the CA.